-The Board currently consists of four Directors and, in addition, the Company employs Ben Harber of Shakespeare Martineau LLP to act as the Company Secretary.
+The Board currently consists of three Directors and, in addition, the Company employs Ben Harber of Shakespeare Martineau LLP to act as the Company Secretary.
 The Directors have a range of technical, commercial and professional skills and the majority have experience in the public markets.
 The Board also engages technical advisers whose specialism is in either mining or oil and gas and who are thereby able to assist the Board in making effective decisions in relation to the Company’s projects and investments.
-During the year a new role of Chief Operating Officer (COO) was created and filled to support the Group’s development of its mining assets.
+In 2020 a new role of Chief Operating Officer (COO) was created and filled to support the Group’s development of its mining assets.

 Further information about the Directors’ experience, skills, capabilities and personal qualities is published on our website.
 The Directors attend industry forums and conferences, in addition to maintaining strong links within the minerals and investment communities through regular networking.
 The Company subscribes to minerals and mining publications for internal use and Directors are encouraged to maintain individual continuing professional education programmes in their respective disciplines.

 In addition to its COO and oil and gas technical advisers (about whom further details can be found here), the Company retains the services of auditors in the UK, a Nomad, broker and solicitors (see Advisers.)

 Internal evaluation of the Board and individual Directors is undertaken on an ad-hoc basis in the form of peer appraisal and discussions.
 A further evaluation, in the form of a questionnaire-type assessment tool will be undertaken this coming year.

 Given the current size of the Company, Board and senior management appointments are infrequent and subject to the individual being the right “fit” for the Company.
 The Board seeks prospective candidates via its network of contacts in the industry in the first instance and then via professional search agencies if required.